DoctorLogicProduct/dltest/_posts/2016-10-11-showcase-talent-morales.md

 ---
 post_title: Showcasing My Talent - An Interview with Dr. Morales
-date: 2016-10-11T05:00:00.000+00:00
+date: 2019-08-07 16:00:00 +0000
 post_author: Kristy Theis
 tags:
 - Before-After-Gallery
 - Healthcare-Marketing
-post_intro: When DoctorLogic set out to create a website product that would set a new standard in the medical industry, we knew the power behind our platform would likely reside within our photo gallery tool.
+post_intro: The DoctorLogic Before and Gallery solution has proven to be a fan favorite, allowing physicians to display their outcomes like never before.
 post_image: "/uploads/MoralesThumb.jpg"
-post_highlight: When DoctorLogic set out to create a website product that would set a new standard in the medical industry, we knew that the power behind our platform would likely reside within our photo gallery tool.
+post_highlight: The DoctorLogic Before and Gallery solution has proven to be a fan favorite, allowing physicians to display their outcomes like never before.
 post_type:
 - blog
 product:
 - content multiplier

 ---
+When DoctorLogic set out to create a website product that would set a new standard in the medical industry, we knew the power behind our platform would likely reside within our photo gallery tool.
 This intuitive, easy-to-use, Google-friendly section of our websites has proven to be a fan favorite, allowing physicians to display their outcomes like never before.

-We recently reached out to Dr. Rolando Morales, a plastic surgeon in Houston, to get his feedback on how he uses the gallery tool to shed some additional insight on this awesome feature.
+We recently reached out to Dr. Rolando Morales, a plastic surgeon in Houston, to get his feedback on how he uses the gallery tool to shed some additional insight on this awesome feature

 ![](/uploads/DocLogic_5.png)